-On the Avaya SBCE, Media Silencing feature detects the silence when the call is in progress.
-If the silence is detected and exceeds the allowed duration, the Avaya SBCE generates alert in the Incidents Log.
+On the Avaya SBCE, Media Silencing feature detects silence when the call is in progress.
+If silence is detected and exceeds the allowed duration, the ASBCE generates an alert in the Incidents Log.
 In the compliance testing, the Media Silencing detection was disabled to prevent the call from unexpectedly disconnecting due to a RTP packet lost on the public Internet.